-This year we hosted our 14th Annual Wellesley High Alumni & Friends Golf Championship outing and fundraiser on July 22rd at Sandy Burr Country Club in Wayland.
-We entered the tournament again planning with cautions due to the continued impact of the Covid-19 pandemic and we were again, overwhelmed with the turnout and support.
-We had 102 golfers, and 18 tee-box sign sponsors.
-As a gift to our players, we again included a sleeve of Titleist Path Foundation golf balls and awarded several prize for low team scores, including low mixed-foursome, and high team score.
-We had a new low team score of 57 brought in by a new generation of golfers lead by Jeff Kline and his brother-in-law Joe Cataldo.
+This year we hosted our 15th Annual Wellesley High Alumni & Friends Golf Championship outing and fundraiser on July 21st at Sandy Burr Country Club in Wayland.
+We entered the tournament planning again with both heartache and heartfelt appreciation for the continued support of many friends.
+We had a record 124 golfers, and 22 tee-box sign sponsors.
+As a gift to our players, we included a sleeve of Titleist Path Foundation golf balls, a small thermos/tumbler, and a cooling towel.
+We awarded several prizes for low team scores, including low mixed-foursome, and high team score.
+We had another strong showing by a new generation of golfers led by Jeff Kline and his cousin Brendan Crowley and the team of Rick, Andrew, Jeff & Matt Pini.

 Next year's tournament promises to be a lot of fun for every team.
-It will be held on Friday July 21, 2023, at Sandy Burr Country Club.
-Because of the larger turnout we will again need to start earlier at 9:00AM.
+It will be held on Friday July 19, 2024, at Sandy Burr Country Club.
 We appreciate the continued support for this fundraising event, and we are grateful for the love and friendship it provides.
-2023 will also represent the 50th year reunion of the WHS class of 1973!
+2023 also marked the 50th year reunion of the WHS class of 1973.
+The gatherings and events surrounding the reunion resulted in even more support for our work ...thank you.

-I Photo from 2019 Tournament
+ı Photo from 2019 Tournament